NitishSK/Assignment/README.md

 # Assignment
-NOTE: CI-CD approach step is added in CI-CD-Approach.docx .Please download this file to have a look.
+NOTE: CI-CD approach steps are added in CI-CD-Approach.docx .Please download this file to have a look.

 ### Manual Deployment Steps

-### clone repo
+### Clone repo
     git clone https://github.com/NitishSK/Assignment.git

 ### Move to Assignment directory